-YS Biopharma is a private company with limited accounting personnel and other resources to address its internal control over financial reporting.
-As a company with less than \$1.235 billion in revenue for its last fiscal year, YS Group qualifies as an "emerging growth company" pursuant to the JOBS Act.
+YS Biopharma is a company with limited accounting personnel and other resources to address its internal control over financial reporting.
+As a company with less than \$1.235 billion in revenue for the last fiscal year, YS Group qualifies as an "emerging growth company" pursuant to the JOBS Act.
 An emerging growth company may take advantage of specified reduced reporting and other requirements that are otherwise applicable generally to public companies.
-These provisions include exemption from the auditor attestation requirement under Section 404 of the Sarbanes-Oxley Act of 2002 in the assessment of the emerging growth company's internal control over financial reporting.
-YS Group's management has not completed an assessment of the effectiveness of its internal control and procedures over financial reporting and its independent registered public accounting firm has not conducted an audit of its internal control over financial reporting.
-In connection with the audit of its consolidated financial statements as of and for the years ended March 31, 2022 and 2021, YS Group and its independent registered public accounting firm identified a material weakness in its internal control over financial reporting as of March 31, 2022.
-As defined in the standards established by the PCAOB, a "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of its annual or interim consolidate financial statements will not be prevented or detected on a timely basis.
+These provisions include exemption from the auditor attestation requirement under Section 404 of the Sarbanes-Oxley Act of 2002 in the assessment of the emerging growth company's internal control over financial reporting ("ICFR").
+YS Group's management has not completed an assessment of the effectiveness of its internal control and procedures over financial reporting and its independent registered public accounting firm has not conducted an audit of its ICFR.
+In connection with the audit of its consolidated financial statements as of and for the three fiscal years ended March 31, 2023, YS Group and its independent registered public accounting firm identified a material weakness in its ICFR as of March 31, 2023.
+As defined in the standards established by the PCAOB, a "material weakness" is a deficiency, or a combination of deficiencies, in the ICFR, such that there is a reasonable possibility that a material misstatement of its annual or interim consolidate financial statements will not be prevented or detected on a timely basis.

 The material weakness identified relates to lack of sufficient competent financial reporting and accounting personnel with appropriate understanding of U.S. GAAP to design and implement formal period-end financial reporting policies and procedures to address complex U.S. GAAP technical accounting issues, and to prepare and review YS Group's consolidated financial statements and related disclosures in accordance with U.S. GAAP and financial reporting requirements set forth by the SEC.
-Neither YS Group nor its independent registered public accounting firm had undertaken a comprehensive assessment of its internal control under the Sarbanes-Oxley Act for purposes of identifying and reporting material weaknesses and other control deficiencies in its internal control over financial reporting.
-Had YS Group performed a formal assessment of its internal control over financial reporting or had its independent registered public accounting firm and undertaken accounting firm performed an audit of is internal control over financial reporting material weaknesses may have been identified.
+Neither YS Group nor its independent registered public accounting firm had undertaken a comprehensive assessment of its internal control under the Sarbanes-Oxley Act for purposes of identifying and reporting material weaknesses and other control deficiencies in its ICFR.
+Had YS Group performed a formal assessment of its ICFR or had its independent registered public accounting firm performed an audit of its ICFR, additional deficiencies may have been identified.

-To remediate YS Group's material identified material weakness, YS Group has adopted measures to improve its internal control over financial reporting, including, among others: (i) hiring additional qualified accounting and financial personnel with appropriate knowledge and experience in U.S. GAAP accounting and SEC reporting, and (ii) organizing regular training for its accounting staffs, especially training related to U.S. GAAP and SEC reporting requirements.
-YS Group also plan to adopt additional measures to improve YS Group's internal control over financial reporting, including among others creating U.S. GAAP accounting policies and procedures manual, which will be maintained, reviewed and updated, on a regular basis, to the latest U.S. GAAP accounting standards, and further hiring executive accounting personnel with strong knowledge and experience in U.S. GAAP accounting and SEC reporting.
+To remediate YS Group's material identified material weakness, YS Group adopted measures to improve its ICFR, including, among others: (i) hiring additional qualified accounting and financial personnel with appropriate knowledge and experience in U.S. GAAP accounting and SEC reporting, and (ii) organizing regular training for its accounting staffs, especially training related to U.S. GAAP and SEC reporting requirements.
+YS Group also plan to adopt additional measures to improve YS Group's ICFR, including among others creating U.S. GAAP accounting policies and procedures manual, which will be maintained, reviewed and updated, on a regular basis, to the latest U.S. GAAP accounting standards, and further hiring executive accounting personnel with strong knowledge and experience in U.S. GAAP accounting and SEC reporting.

-The implementation of these measures, however, may not fully address the material weakness identified in YS Group's internal control over financial reporting, and YS Group cannot conclude that it has been fully remedied.
+The implementation of these measures, however, may not fully address the material weakness identified in YS Group's ICFR, and YS Group cannot conclude that it has been fully remedied.
 YS Group's failure to correct the material weakness or its failure to discover and address any other material weaknesses or deficiencies could result in inaccuracies in its financial statements and impair its ability to comply with applicable financial reporting requirements and related regulatory filings on a timely basis.
-Moreover, ineffective internal control over financial reporting could significantly hinder its ability to prevent fraud.
+Moreover, ineffective ICFR could significantly hinder its ability to prevent fraud.